Evaluating Rewards for Question Generation Models: Experimental setup

 \subsection{Adversarial training}

 Additionally, we propose a novel approach by learning the reward directly from the training data, using a \textit{discriminator} detailed in Appendix~\ref{sec:discriminator}.
-We pre-trained the discriminator to predict whether an input question and associated context-answer pair were generated by our model, or originated from the training data.
-We then used as the reward the probability estimated by the discriminator that a generated question was in fact real.
-In other words, the generator was rewarded for successfully fooling the discriminator.
-We also experimented with interleaving updates to the discriminator within the fine tuning phase, allowing the discriminator to become adversarial and adapt alongside the generator.
+We generate questions for each context-answer pair in the training set using a generator trained by maximum likelihood, and train the discriminator to predict whether an input question was generated by our model, or originated from the training data.
+Keeping the discriminator fixed, we then fine-tune the generator, using as reward the probability estimated by the discriminator that a generated question was in fact real.
+In other words, the generator is rewarded for successfully fooling the discriminator.
+We also experiment with interleaving updates to the discriminator within the fine tuning phase, allowing the discriminator to become adversarial and adapt alongside the generator.